 By the 1920s, 80,000 people per year were using the Branch Public Baths.
 A bath cost 5¢ and included a clean towel, a bar of soap, and a 20-minute time limit.
 Over time, indoor plumbing gradually became more commonplace, and by 1950 the city had closed the bathhouses.
 In 1979, VCU redeveloped the entire block as Gladding Residence Center, but preserving a portion of its façade as the entry to the complex.
 The bathhouse had found a new purpose, but was now uncomfortably shoehorned between two wings of the new complex.

-Four decades later, GRC was outgrown and outmoded, and VCU engaged Ayers Saint Gross and American Campus Communities to replace it with a new student housing complex that meets the evolving needs of a 21st-century student population.
+Four decades later, GRC was outgrown and outmoded, and VCU needed to replace it.
+The university engaged Ayers Saint Gross as Design Architect and Clark Nexsen as Architect of Record, along with American Campus Communities, to create a new student housing complex that meets the evolving needs of a 21st-century student population.

 But what to do about the bathhouse?
 It was awkwardly located at not-quite-midblock.
 Its Renaissance aesthetic contradicted VCU’s image as a forward-looking, innovative institution.
 But the residents of the adjacent neighborhood saw the bathhouse as a beloved artifact of the district’s history.
 Any effort to demolish it would be met with stiff community opposition, and relocation costs were prohibitive.
 The bathhouse had to stay.

 Our team grappled with how to incorporate it into the new GRC.
 Architectural massing is a push-pull of external and internal forces, and student housing is no exception.
 The need for exterior space-making and articulation must be balanced with the internal scales of the unit module and the RA community.
 Adding a randomly-sited, 100-year-old architectural folly into the equation only complicated matters still.